Amateur radio: Ham radio

-The term "ham" was first a pejorative term used in professional wired telegraphy during the 19th century, to mock operators with poor Morse code-sending skills ("ham-fisted").
-This term continued to be used after the invention of radio, and the proliferation of amateur experimentation with wireless telegraphy; among land- and sea-based professional radio telegraphers, "ham" amateurs were considered a nuisance.
-The use of "ham" meaning "amateurish or unskilled" survives today sparsely in other disciplines (e.g. "ham actor").
+The term ham was originally a pejorative, used in professional wired telegraphy during the 19th century to mock operators with poor Morse code-sending skills ("ham-fisted").
+This term continued to be used after the invention of radio and the subsequent proliferation of amateur experimentation with wireless telegraphy; among both land-based and sea-based professional radio telegraphers, ham amateurs were considered a nuisance.
+The use of ham to mean amateurish or unskilled survives to this day in another discipline— i.e. ham actor.

 The amateur radio community subsequently reclaimed the word as a label of pride, and by the mid-20th century it had lost its pejorative meaning.
 Although not an acronym or initialism, it is occasionally written as "HAM" in capital letters.

 Activity and practice

 Amateur radio combines communication, technical experimentation, and recreation.
 Operators take part in contests, provide emergency service, build and modify equipment, and use transmission modes ranging from traditional Morse code to modern digital protocols.